Ircama/text_console/README.md

 # text_console

-A customizable Tkinter-based text console widget with support for command history and interactive execution, in which a user types in commands to be sent to the Python interpreter.

-It includes options for overriding specific variables through subclassing, by extending the `TextConsole` class.

-The package is installable via pip.
+*text_console* is a customizable, Tkinter-based interactive shell widget that lets users type commands into a console pane and have them evaluated in your application’s Python environment.
+It supports arrows and command history.
+It’s designed for embedding in GUI apps, debugging, scripting, and educational tools.

-## Features
+## Key Features

+- **Live code execution**

+  Send single- or multi-line Python code to the interpreter and see results immediately.

+- **Integrated application context**

+  Access and modify your app’s variables and functions via the console_locals namespace.

-- Tkinter-based package.
+- **Command history**

-- Full multi-line commands support.
+  Navigate previous commands with ↑/↓ arrows; history is saved to a file you choose.

-- Customizable history file.
+- **Cut/Copy/Paste/Clear**

-- Context menu with options for Cut, Copy, Paste, and Clear.
-- Extendable for additional functionality.
+  Right-click context menu (and customizable via context_menu_items) for text editing.

+- **Customizable UI**

   The package provides flexibility to customize:

   - `history_file`: Change the location of the history file
   - `console_locals`: Add custom variables and functions to the console's namespace
   - `context_menu_items`: Modify the right-click context menu
   - `show_about_message`: Customize the about dialog content
   - `show_help_content`: Customize the help window content
   - `create_menu`: Override to completely customize the menu bar

-Each of these can be customized by subclassing TextConsole and overriding the appropriate attributes or methods.
+- **Subclass-friendly**

+  Extend the TextConsole class and override any of the above to fit your needs.

 ## Installation